papaj2139/trans/README.md

      trans
      ```

-should work on almost every distro but only tested on debian
+should work on almost every distro but only tested on debian and alpine

 ---
 # Uninstall